Black and which image showing the top left quarter of a clock. In this Doomsday clock, the hands are positioned at 1 minute to midnight

 Ryanicus Girraficus | CC0 1.0

-➡️ The Doomsday Clock by the Bulletin of the Atomic Scientists - Time is running out!
+➡️ THE DOOMSDAY CLOCK by the Bulletin of the Atomic Scientists - Time is Running Out!

 The Doomsday Clock is a symbolic representation designed by the Bulletin of the Atomic Scientists to convey the urgency of existential threats to humanity, particularly nuclear warfare and climate change.